luisamiranda/solus/README.md

 # Uses the Web Speech API

 Solus uses modern computer (and mobile) browsers' access to microphone and speakers to talk to its user.
-It takes in the results and compares them to gramar sets about mood to set the background.
+It takes in the results and compares them to grammar sets about mood to set the background.

 # Future Roadmap